Web Animation / Superprinsen

 - Enemy Mime: The first episode has the King explicitly stating his 'unofficial policy'.
 Cut to a Fauxtivational Poster reading 'I HATE MIMES' with a picture of a mime on it, which has been used as a bullseye for various projectiles.

-- Everything's Better with Monkeys: Heavily subverted with Otto, the King's monkey (who he hired to write speeches), who is also an alcoholic.
+- Everything's Better with Monkeys: Subverted with Otto, the King's monkey (who he hired to write speeches), who is also an alcoholic.

 - It Makes Sense in Context: A whole lot of the show.
 Often, it really doesn't.